robotsorcerer/Savitzky-Golay/README.md

 * `./savgol`

-  - computes the savitzky-golay filter coefficients with frame size, F = 5 and polynomial order 3 (these are the default parameters of the filter) for linearly spaced data points between x_min = 900 and x_max = 980.
+  - computes the savitzky-golay filter coefficients with frame size, `F = 5` and polynomial order 3 (these are the default parameters of the filter) for linearly spaced data points between `x_min = 900` and `x_max = 980`.

   - you could also read in a text file of your data points from a txt file and have the matrix of differentiators as well as filtered points generated.

   - To change the values of the frame size and polynomial order, do

-  `./savgoal 10 5` where F = 10 and k = 5
+  `./savgoal 9 5` where `F = 9` and `k = 5`.

   - To pass in your arbitrary data points between a value x_min and x_max, pass in the following argum,ents in order: ./savgoal `F` `k` `x_min` `x_max`.

   The filtered values are returned onto the console.
 Note that the Frame size should ideally be odd

 ### RESULTS
 The savgol filter tries to compute the moving average of the time-series data fed into it.
-For example, with a frame size of 9 and polynomial order of 5 for numbers linearly spaced between `100` and `1000`, we obtain the following results by running this code:
+For example, with a frame size of `9` and polynomial order of `5` for numbers linearly spaced between `100` and `1000`, we obtain the following results by running this code:

 ```bash
 Frame size: 9; Polynomial order: 5